jesuscollegemusicsociety/jesuscollegemusicsociety.github.io/jcms_site/text/hire.md

 ## Music Hire

 For music hire, contact our [Secretary](mailto:jcms-secretary@jesus.cam.ac.uk).
-The catalogue can be viewed here.
+The catalogue can be viewed [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vTZSQ9K5moYUDk1E-xFzNpOtz2tmkVPumcw4qqDdAazxKHGyLktsnQHB6gCYJ7WXhU9LQb1h9oqEv_2/pubhtml).

 ## Equipment Hire

-For instrument and instrument accessory hire, please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScmNy- ArpwQt0FMl9qtqt4z8umuiPvR8hKfe1Jm3DDCVYqwmA/viewform?usp=header).
+For instrument and instrument accessory hire, please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSekfd7TMiaIPYf2qPf8SkN-BQ7HRvnp1u-jWZnezMl2GCgGXg/viewform).
+The catalogue can be viewed [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQk-RZ1mDImqNQtEfJI_HGeCvvNv1PjhF0fTtUEiHdICkuc2Br1as_yLb6UOL-x56OiBh0LjLMYDvZC/pubhtml).
 JCMS will not accept any bookings made less than 96 hours before the intended time of collection.

 Equipment hire is subject to a Single Day Hire Charge.
 At the discretion of the JCMS Committee, the hire fee may be reduced